H4HWV2011/msjarvis-public-docs/thesis/21-background-store-and-patterns.md

+> **Why this matters for Polymathmatic Geography**
+> This chapter explains how Ms. Jarvis keeps a “background notebook” of interactions and patterns before anything becomes core doctrine.
+It supports:
+> - **P1 – Every where is entangled** by letting recurring Appalachian questions and signals accumulate into recognizable, testable patterns.
+> - **P3 – Power has a geometry** by making clear which stores quietly shape future decisions and which remain transient.
+> - **P5 – Design is a geographic act** by treating background memory as a site where spatial, institutional, and commons-related traces are sorted and weighed.
+> - **P12 – Intelligence with a ZIP code** by using tags and embeddings that foreground place, role, and community context in what is retained.
+> - **P16 – Power accountable to place** by designing background memory to be auditable, compressible, and subject to deletion and promotion rules.
+> As such, this chapter belongs to the **Computational Instrument** tier: it describes the background stores and review loops that turn raw events into patterns, without yet elevating them to the highest, identity-level layer.

 # 21. Background Store and Ongoing Review

 This chapter describes the second stage in the container paths, where items that passed the initial filter are held for longer periods and revisited over time.
 In the current implementation, this stage is realized primarily through a ChromaDB-based semantic store and, at the design level, through an I-Container mechanism intended to capture curated internal knowledge.
 The aim is to move from one-off decisions toward the recognition of stable patterns, without yet committing material to the most selective layer.
+Vector- and retrieval-based background memory architectures of this sort are now standard in the literature, for example in Lewis et al.’s Retrieval-Augmented Generation work (https://arxiv.org/abs/2005.11401) and Khandelwal et al.’s nearest-neighbor language models (https://arxiv.org/abs/1911.00172).

+---

 ## 21.1 Purpose of the Background Store